Tim Tebow: Christianity

 Tebow is known for his outspoken Christian faith.
 In the Philippines, he preached at schools and villages, and assisted with medical care.
 Tebow supports more than 40 national evangelists working in that nation.
 In the United States, Tebow has shared his Christian faith in prisons and schools, to church and youth groups, and at meetings and conferences.

-Tebow is a strong advocate for faith-based abstinence, and has publicly stated that he had maintained his virginity before marriage.
+Tebow is a strong advocate for faith-based abstinence, and has publicly stated that he maintained his virginity until marriage.
 Tebow has spoken multiple times at events presented by the Fellowship of Christian Athletes.

 An Easter Sunday crowd of roughly 20,000 in Florida listened to Tebow on April 8, 2012.
 He only briefly mentioned his move from Denver to New York, saying, "Kind of got traded.
 I'm on another team—excited to be a Jet.
 Regardless of what happens, I still honor my Lord and Savior Jesus Christ, because at the end of the day, that's what's important, win or lose. ...
 We need to get back to one nation under God, and be role models for kids."

-Honoring his commitment to his religious beliefs and his humanitarian work, Liberty University awarded an honorary Doctorate of Humanities to Tebow on May 15, 2021.